Society ＞ Together with Patients and Healthcare Professionals Solving Issues Related to Improving Access to Healthcare

 Patents in countries where access to healthcare is difficult

-Under its corporate philosophy, the Mitsubishi Tanabe Pharma Group has established a policy on intellectual property that forms the basis for providing new healthcare opportunities in order to appropriately protect and make effective use of its globally competitive intellectual property.
+Mitsubishi Tanabe Pharma Group has established a policy on intellectual property that forms the basis for providing new healthcare opportunities in order to appropriately protect and make effective use of its globally competitive intellectual property.
 On the other hand, in countries where serious economic problems make access to healthcare difficult, we need to consider enforcing our patents rights.
 The Group contributes to healthcare access in economically deprived areas around the world.
 Therefore, as a general rule, we do not file patent applications or enforce our patent rights in the Least Developed Countries (LDCs) stipulated by the United Nations and Low-Income Countries (LICs) specified by the World Bank.

 Supporting Access to healthcare in Developing Countries by Donating to NPOs and NGOs